bridgecrew-perf7/LDOS--Deployment/README.md

 ## <font color='red'>LDOS 1.2.0: Installation & Configuration</font>
 The following workshop is intended to highlight an on-premise bare-metal installation and configuration of LDOS 1.2.0.
-The installation and configuration steps have been modified for a training environment and therefore are NOT to be used for a production environment.
+The installation and configuration steps have been modified for a training environment and therefore are <font color='red'>NOT</font> to be used for a production environment.

 #### <font color='red'>Module 01 - Infrastructure</font>
 * Configure SkyTap Lab